-Of course, to produce copy that’s on point, a copywriter must develop an in-depth understanding of your business and industry.
+Of course, to produce powerful copy a copywriter must develop an in-depth understanding of the business and industry in question.

-A good copywriter makes sure to do his/her research before putting words on the page – not just to ensure that all information is factually correct but also to build an understanding of how things work in your world.
-Being able to relate to an audience requires a deeper understanding of how your business and industry communicate between themselves.
+A good copywriter must do his/her research before putting any words on the page, not only to ensure that all information garnered is factually correct but also to build an understanding of how things work in that world.
+Being able to relate to an audience requires a deeper understanding of how that specific business and/or industry communicates between themselves.

-How do you want your audience to perceive you?
+How would you like your audience to perceive you?

-It’s a copywriters job to establish a clear idea of how you want to portray yourself to your clients – and then make that perception a reality.
+It’s a copywriters job to establish a clear idea of how you want to portray yourself to your clients and then it’s their job to make that perception a reality.

-Good copywriters will show willingness to help manifest a desired image of your business through their content using carefully considered tone, language and relatability.
+Good copywriters will show willingness to help you manifest the desired image of your business through content using carefully considered tone, language and relatability.

 Focusing on the audience

-Copywriting is fundamentally about tailoring communications to attract and engage a specific audience.
+Copywriting and content marketing is fundamentally about tailoring communications to attract and engage a specific audience.

-Today, we face an enormous battle to get noticed, which is why understanding your audience and tailoring your content to speak to people in the right way at the relevant stage of their buying journey is paramount.
+Today, we face an enormous battle to get noticed which is why understanding your audience and tailoring your content to speak to those people in the right way at the relevant stage of their buying journey is paramount.